LCPQ/qcmath/README.md

 \end{align}
 Now, from these equations, different approximations arise:
 \begin{itemize}
-\item if we only take the direct term for the antisymmetrized two-electron integrals we end up with the direct ph-RPA (ph-dRPA), this is the one used in the {\GW} approximation
+\item if we only take the direct term for the antisymmetrized two-electron integrals we end up with the direct ph-RPA (ph-dRPA), this is the one used in the $GW$ approximation
 \item if we use the Tamm–Dancoff approximation (TDA) that sets $\Mat{B}{ph}=\bm{0}$, we end up with the ph-TDA approach
 \end{itemize}
 Note that TDA can be used with the ph-RPA flavor and gives ph-dTDA.
 Ground state correlation energy can be computed with